aquitania99/sydney-kids-activities/README.md

 2. Returns the same type: `list[Venue]`
 3. The pipeline only deals with `list[Venue]` — it doesn't care about the source

 **Why this matters**: if OpenTripMap changes their API tomorrow, you update `opentripmap.py` only.
 The pipeline, the DB, and the other sources are untouched.
-This is called **loose coupling** — parts of the system don't depend on each other's internals.
+This is called **loose coupling**, parts of the system don't depend on each other's internals.

 ---